sudhirvacharya/vscpde_c_practice/imp.md

 8. use UINT8_T FOR SHIFT OPERATION AND USE CHAR ITS EASY

 9 for bit operation use | , for logic ||

-# take care below things
-    uint8_t use all variabls in tmp also if  its rerquired ledt shift use <<  , seen mistaklnly used only <
+10. uint8_t use all variabls in tmp also if  its rerquired ledt shift use <<  , seen mistaklnly used only <

 ### intrduction about myself